 #10: If you’re sleep deprived or sick, give it a miss

-Are you “not motivated”, or are you feeling under the weather?
+Are you “not motivated” to exercise, or are you feeling under the weather?

 There’s a big difference.